jennjak/Array_math/README.md

 # Array_math
 Functions for basic mathematical methods on arrays

-Includes addition, substraction, multiplications ans transpose of martices
+Includes addition, substraction, multiplications and transpose of martices